Quick Reference

 Job Aid

-Extras: Blog post · Job aid template
+Resources: Blog post · Job aid template

 Just-in-Time Learning

-Extras: Blog post · Content plan template
+Resources: Blog post · Job aid template

 K